Diamondbacks' Gallen has sore forearm, might miss opener - WTMJ

 The Diamondbacks have had multiple injuries to key players during spring training.

 Starting right fielder Kole Calhoun had knee surgery earlier this month and is expected to miss at least the first few weeks of the season.
-Reliever Tyler Clippard is battling shoulder soreness and has been shut down from throwing for at least six weeks.
+Relief pitcher Tyler Clippard is battling shoulder soreness and has been shut down from throwing for at least six weeks.

 DUGOUT CHATTER